Ujjwalkatyal-12/Ujjwalkatyal-12_Longest_Compounded_word/README.md

 This Java program is designed to identify the longest and second-longest compound words within a given list of words.
 It employs a Trie data structure to optimize word search and validation.

+Overview
+This Java program addresses the Word Composition Problem, identifying the longest and second longest compounded words in two provided word lists (Input_01.txt and Input_02.txt).
+Utilizing a Trie data structure for efficient word storage and retrieval, the solution emphasizes correctness, approach, quality, and performance.

 Implementation Overview:

 The program reads and stores the content of specified files, treating each line as an element in an ArrayList.